vincentriemer/edmp-fb-thread-cleaner-bot/readme.md

 	$ python robot.py -c config.cfg

-As of the time of writing this, the line of code that actually bans the comments from reddit has been commented out...
+As of the time of writing this documentation, the line of code that actually bans the comments from reddit has been commented out...

 	# comment.remove() # UNCOMMENT TO ENABLE COMMENT REMOVALS